Using the Body Tracking API

 To configure the body tracking module, use BodyTrackingParameters at initialization and BodyTrackingRuntimeParameters to change specific parameters during use.

-The initial configuration must be set only once when enabling the module and runtime configuration can be changed at runtime.
+The initial configuration must be set only once when enabling the module, whereas the runtime configuration can be changed at runtime.

 -

-BODY_TRACKING_MODEL::HUMAN_BODY_MEDIUM: this is a compromise between accuracy and speed -
+BODY_TRACKING_MODEL::HUMAN_BODY_MEDIUM: a compromise between accuracy and speed -

 -